This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(member_count<B>() == 2);

-If there are arrays in the structure’s members, the final result will count each element of the array as a separate field.
-This is because aggregate initialization of standard arrays has a backdoor.
+If there is an array among the struct’s members, then the final result of the calculation will treat each member of the array as a separate field.
+This is essentially because aggregate initialization for standard arrays has a ‘backdoor’.

-Notice that there’s only one field but two values can be filled.
-However, this backdoor for arrays leads to a dilemma: if a structure contains arrays, the final count will be incorrect.
+Notice that there’s only one field, yet two values can be filled.
+However, this ‘hole’ for arrays leads to a dilemma: if a struct contains an array, it will ultimately result in an incorrect count.
 Is there any way to solve this problem?

-Note: The following part might be a bit hard to understand.
+Note: This part might be a bit difficult to understand

 Consider the following example: